shoepaladin/statanomics/README.md

 ## causalmodels
 Propensity-score-based models to estimate the average treatment effect and average treatment effect on the treated.
-While models such as OLS, double robust, and inverse propensity-weighting models are covered, propensity score matching models are not (because they are hard).
+While models such as OLS, double robust, and inverse propensity-weighting models are supported.
+* Pending functions:
+	- quantile regression
+	- regressions with discrete outcomes
+	- instrumental variable (IV) regression via 2SLS
+	- difference-in-difference
+* No current plans to support:
+	- propensity score matching models
+	- kernel and local regression models
+	- synthetic control models

 ## diagnostics
 Various metrics and tests to asses the unconfoundedness and overlap assumptions - following the potential outcomes models.
 There are no tests for the stable unit treatment value assumption (SUTVA).